 The register below shows the current status of registration for all those organisations registered to HERS.

-All organisations with a green tick are compliant to the best of our knowledge (although clients and potential clients must make their own enquires as to their subtility and compliance).
-An amber tick means that the organisation will become non-compliant with one month unless corrective actions are taken.
-Organisations with a red tick are non-compliant in one or more aspects.
+All organisations with a green tick are compliant to the best of our knowledge, although clients and potential clients must make their own enquires as to their suitability and compliance.
+An amber tick means that the organisation will become non-compliant (expiring documents) within 90 days unless corrective actions are taken.
+Organisations with a red tick are non-compliant in one or more aspects (organisations will go red 30 days after a document expires).

 Currently, organisations may become non-compliant for the following: